 Table 26.
-Flat list format with codes, keywords, and annotations (continued)

-Column A Column B Column C Descriptor/keyword list (optional)
+Flat list format with codes, keywords, and annotations Column A Column B Column C Category code (optional) Category name Annotation Descriptor/keyword list (optional)

 Compact Format

 The compact format is structured similarly to the flat list format except that the compact format is used with hierarchical categories.
 Therefore, a code level column is required to define the hierarchical level of each category and subcategory.